CanastaWiki/Canasta-CLI/docs/guide/general-concepts.md

 When running Canasta behind an external reverse proxy that terminates SSL and forwards requests to Canasta over HTTP (such as nginx, a cloud load balancer, or Cloudflare in "Flexible SSL" mode), you must tell Caddy to serve over HTTP only.
 Otherwise, Caddy will attempt to provision certificates and listen on HTTPS, causing redirect loops or connection errors.

-To configure this, create an env file with the `CADDY_AUTO_HTTPS` setting:
+For a new installation, create an env file with the setting and pass it to `canasta create`:

 ```env
 CADDY_AUTO_HTTPS=off
 ```

-Pass this file when creating the installation:

 ```bash
 canasta create -i myinstance -w main -n example.com -a admin -e custom.env